jacomyma/ok-boometer/scripts/JS/README.md

 ```
 python Exporter.py --since 2019-12-17 --until 2019-12-18 --querysearch "ok boomer"
 ```
-You may get one or more file, because the process is unstable and you may have to retry several times and progress time range after time range.
+You may get one or more files, because the process is unstable and you may have to retry several times and progress time range after time range.
 It's fine.
 All the files must be stored in ```/data/got/```.

 ### Set up the Node environment